Frequently Asked questions

 How much physical activity will there be?

 We will be outside daily, weather permitting.
-We will be playing active games such as Quidditch.
+We will be playing active games.
 We will also be going on various outdoor excursions and swimming at Fiddleheart Falls.
 If we notice that the students are restless, impromptu wand dueling practice may be encouraged.
 Keep in mind, this camp includes a variety of activities including arts and crafts, theater games, science experiments and group discussion and presentations.
 Some are more physical than others but all will be engaging.

 Does my child need to participate in all activities?

 Yes, and why wouldn't he or she want to participate in the magical fun?
 If there is a medical reason why your child would be unable to participate in a specific class or activity, please let us know and exceptions will be made.
 Also, we are sensitive to needing a little downtime for our students.
 We have a Library equipped with books and comfy chairs which will be available to students whenever a bit of quiet R&R is needed.

 What about lunch?